OmarCloud20/CDKTF-Tutorial/README.md

 7. To test the configuration of the S3 remote backend, follow the below steps to create an S3 bucket resource and deploy the stack.

-A. Import the S3 bucket library to the `main.py` file:
+- Import the S3 bucket library to the `main.py` file:

 ```
 from cdktf_cdktf_provider_aws import AwsProvider, s3
 ```

-B. add the S3 bucket resource to the `MyStack` class:
+- Add the S3 bucket resource to the `MyStack` class:

 ```
         my_bucket = s3.S3Bucket(self, "my_bucket",
-        bucket="Name of the bucket",
+        bucket="Name-of-the-bucket",
         )
 ```

-- Replace `Name of the bucket` with the name of the bucket you want to create.
+- Replace `Name-of-the-bucket` with the name of the bucket you want to create.
 Note, S3 bucket names must be unique across all existing bucket names in Amazon S3.

-C. Run `cdktf deploy` to deploy the stack and create the S3 bucket.
+- Run `cdktf deploy` to deploy the stack and create the S3 bucket.

 ```